NOVEL-IN-PROGRESS

 "I am Theory.
 Miss Marie has work for me."

-Miss Marie's instruction seemed strange to Severine, as women in the Quarter did not meet men upstairs, day or night, other than their husbands.
-Therefore she wondered what his relationship to her was.
-He went up seemingly knowing which room beckoned.
-From down in the kitchen, Severine could hear his footsteps to Miss Marie's bedchamber, the room that looked down into the garden and beyond to the laundry house.
+Miss Marie's instructions were puzzling to Severine as women in the Quarter did not meet men upstairs, day or night, other than their husbands.
+But then she hardly knew of their relationship.
+The man went up, where he seemingly knew which room.
+From the kitchen below, Severine could hear his footsteps to Miss Marie's bedchamber.
+The one that looked down into the garden and beyond to the laundry house.

-Severine was still sorting through all the bounty the vendors had delivered when the man came back down to the kitchen.
+Severine was still sorting through all the bounty the vendors had delivered when he came back down the service stairs.

 "Start, Monsieur?"
 Severine was puzzled.